Matthew Johnson

 Bridging Two Worlds: Traditional Publishing Meets Interactive Media

-The digital reading landscape was fracturing.
-On one side, traditional ebook platforms offered quality literature but zero interactivity.
-On the other, interactive fiction apps attracted millions of users but relied on user-generated content that rarely met publishing standards.
-We identified a significant gap: readers wanted agency in their stories without sacrificing narrative quality.
+Traditional ebook platforms offered quality literature but no interactivity, while interactive fiction apps relied on user-generated content that rarely met publishing standards.
+We saw an opportunity: readers wanted agency in their stories without sacrificing quality.

 Our initial research revealed compelling user needs.
 When we surveyed romance reading communities, 91% expressed interest in interactive versions of professional, novel-length books.
 This overwhelming response signaled an underserved market where digital natives craved more agency in their reading experiences—a fundamental shift in how modern audiences expect to engage with stories.